brandoncoke/sampleclusteR/README.md

 #Run in a linux terminal
 ```
 ### Installing and running docker image
 Finally, a docker image can be built to run a containerised instance of the package.
 Ensure docker is installed (e.g. apt install docker or download [here](https://www.docker.com/)).
-The script to build the docker image can be located in the docker_containerisation directory.
-Ensure your current directory is set to the docker_containerisation directory and the use the build__command.sh script to create and image and tar.gz directory of the image.
+The script to build the docker image can be located in the docker_containerisation directory along with the Dockerfile.
+Ensure your current directory is set to the docker_containerisation directory and the use the build_command.sh script to create and image and tar.gz directory of the image.